dermotte/itec-webpage-mlux/courses/topics-game-engineering-ss26.md

 Throughout this semester, students will work in teams to produce a complete game.
 Each student will take on a specific role within their team, mirroring a professional studio environment.
 The process covers the entire development lifecycle: planning, design, development, testing, marketing, and roll-out.

 The course is a hybrid of workshops, stand-up meetings, self-organized development sessions, student presentations, and lectures.
 Guest lectures may be held online (via Twitch.tv) or as inverted classrooms.
-The ultimate goal is to prepare a high-quality submission for the **PGDA Young Talent Award** (see [Talent Award 2025](https://pgda.at/talent-award-2025/) for more information).
+The ultimate goal is to prepare a high-quality submission for a competitive venture, including but not limited to:

+- [**PGDA Young Talent Award**](https://pgda.at/talent-award-2025/) - submission ~ April 5th '26, details to be announced
+- [**SILC Ideenwettbewerb**](https://www.aau.at/silc/ideenwettbewerb/) - submission ~ mid June '26, details to be announced
+- **Playing Art** - submission ~ July 3rd '26, details to be announced

 ## Proposed Schedule